everypolitician/scraped/README.md

 ### Decorated responses

-To manipulate the response before it is passed to the scraper create a class that subclasses `Scraped::Response::Decorator` and defines any of the following methods: `body`, `url`, `status`, `headers`.
+To manipulate the response before it is processed by the scraper create a class that subclasses `Scraped::Response::Decorator` and defines any of the following methods: `body`, `url`, `status`, `headers`.

 ```ruby
 class AbsoluteLinks < Scraped::Response::Decorator